SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

 **Schedule a 30m 1o1 with every of your team members**, present yourself and then ask them this:
  - What is your role?
  - How long have you been in your current role?
 What did you do prior to this role?
  - What projects are you working on now?
 Can you explain them to me?
-Can you give me the link to their documentation?
+Can you give me the link to their documentation, design docs?
- - What do you see as the most important issues/projects that your department needs to address over the next quarter and year?
+ - What do you see as the most important issues/projects that the team needs to address over the next quarter and year?
  - What do you see as the biggest challenges/issues I will face in my new role?
  - How do you think I can make the biggest impact in the short-term?
 Long-term?
  - How does my role impact you (and your team)?
 How do you envision my working with your team?